-Exterior paints should not peel during the Warranty Period.
+Exterior paints should not peel during the first year of the Warranty Period.
 However, fading is normal and the degree is dependent on climatic conditions.

 If paint is defective, we will refinish affected areas, matching color as close as possible, in areas where the finish deterioration affects the majority of the wall area.